 Jenny Roberts and Aaron Gibbs will be covering the nonprofit beat.
-They are both senior journalism majors at Temple University.
-Jenny is the supervising editor at The Temple News, which means she spends most of her time deleting the oxford comma from writers’ drafts.
+They are both senior journalism majors at Temple University in Philadelphia.
+Jenny is the supervising editor at The Temple News, the university’s editorially independent student newspaper, which means she spends most of her time deleting the oxford comma from writers’ drafts.
 Aaron is currently an intern for the Philadelphia Eagles Web Team for this season.
 When Aaron’s not working he enjoys reading fashion blogs and watching sports.
 Meanwhile, when she’s not writing, you can find Jenny watching historical TV dramas or eating Mexican food with friends.

 Current coverage of nonprofits:

 Currently, Philly nonprofits get coverage at Generocity.org, an online news site that covers the impact of “social good” in the city.
 The site also focuses on topics related to fundraising, volunteering and education.
 The Philanthropy Network of Greater Philadelphia also creates posts for their site, covering nonprofit news.
 However, this organization’s main function is to create a community for philanthropists.
 It is an example of a community covering itself.
 Nonprofits also get coverage from publications that cover the entire city itself, like Philly.com and Philadelphia Magazine.
 However, this coverage is not consistent.

 Journalism is supposed to serve a public good, highlighting society’s problems and acting as a watchdog for institutions.
 Covering nonprofits would allows us to see what problems specific communities are facing and how the government may be lacking in areas of assistance and advocacy.
 Focusing on nonprofits would allow us to take a solutions-based approach to our goals, as nonprofits seek to aid members of society.

 We’re the right people to cover this because: